PeteHaitch/phd_thesis/markdown/introduction.md

 ## Outline of thesis

 ## General TODOs
-* Nucleotide, residue, base; what's the difference and which term should I use?
+* Nucleotide, residue, (nucleo)base; what's the difference and which term should I use?
+	* A nucleotide is composed of a nucleobase (also termed a nitrogenous base), a five-carbon sugar (either ribose or 2-deoxyribose), and one or more phosphate groups \[Coghill, Anne M.; Garson, Lorrin R., ed.
+(2006).
+The ACS style guide: effective communication of scientific information (3rd ed.).
+Washington, D.C.: American Chemical Society. p.
+244. ISBN 978-0-8412-3999-9.)\]
 * Should I give more detail on Rafa's CGI HMM?
 * Check how deep sub-sections should go and fix.